bridgecrew-perf6/arm-template-functions-deployment/function-app-basic-resources/README.md

 ### ZipDeploy Extension

 The Zip Deploy extension is added along with recommended app setting `WEBSITE_RUN_FROM_PACKAGE=1` to mount the zip package for deployment.
-The appSetting `WEBSITE_RUN_FROM_PACKAGE=1` is not supported with Linux Consumption plan.
+The app setting `WEBSITE_RUN_FROM_PACKAGE=1` is not supported with Linux Consumption plan.

 + **Microsoft.Web/sites/extensions**: The ZipDeploy extension.